The answer to whether or not to include your address on your resume is this: maybe.

 It may work to your advantage I’ve had clients who wanted to apply for positions at companies within their own neighborhoods, or at least close by.
 Hiring managers would love to make an offer to a qualified candidate who won’t have issues with lateness due to commuting problems or bad weather.
 So in cases such as proximity, I’d definitely include your address.

 Consider having two versions of your resume – one with your address and one without.
 If you are going to post your resume online, leave off your address.
-If you are applying to positions via email near your home, leave it in.
+If you are applying to positions via email near your home, leave it in, but it’s best not to include precise locations, such as your apartment number.